 We should include as often as possible the word “Republican” when we say “Trump”.
 Rather than his name, say “The Republican President”.
-Republicans, including those in Congress created, enabled and defend him.
-If we do not tie them to his damage (and their damage), they not only escape responsibility, but they may very well be seen as the ones who save us from him.
-Hard right wingers Jeff Flake and Bob Corker and occasional moderates like John McCain are already seen as heroes by those Republicans who have begun to turn from Trump (though not from their own extremist policies).
+Republican dark money power brokers, the Republican Party and Republican members of Congress created, funded, enabled and now defend him.
+If we do not tie them to the damage he and they have done, they not only escape responsibility, but they may very well be seen as the ones who save us from him.
+Hard right wingers Jeff Flake and Bob Corker and occasional moderates like John McCain are already seen as heroes by the small numbers of influential Republicans who have begun to turn from Trump.
 Unless we get our words straight —and fast— they, not us, will be the heroes to voters who turn from Trump.

-This bugs me every time I hear it -especially from our people: “Congress does nothing” or Congress must fix this” or “Congress must come together”.
-These phrases promote an untrue narrative -that the responsibility for the destructive things Congress has done is shared by Democrats.
+This bugs me every time I hear it -especially from our people: “Congress does nothing” or “Congress must fix this” or “Congress must come together”.
+These phrases suggest an untrue narrative -that the responsibility for the destructive things Congress has done under Republican control is shared by Democrats.
 Republicans completely control all three branches of government.
-There has been no indication in the last few decades that Republicans have had any intention of working with Democrats and have actively prevented us from making progress when we had some control.
+Since Newt Gingrich shut off reasoned debate in Congress in 1994, Republicans have had no intention of working with Democrats and continue to actively prevent us from making progress.
 Talking about Congress, when we really mean Republicans in Congress feeds the Republican propaganda that both sides are to blame and legitimizes the use of the term “bipartisan” by Republicans.
 Say the “the Republican Congress” or “Republicans in Congress”.